TV with Streaming Apps

 Direct Promotions from the Streamers

-The first place to look for deals is straight from the source — most streamers offer free trials and promotional discounts.
+The first place to look for deals is straight from the source — streamers sometimes offer free trials and promotional discounts.

 Free Trials